-The Seven Principles of Hermetic Laws
+The Seven Hermetic Principles

 These principles are taken from a book entitled The Kybalion.
 The Kybalion is based on Hermetic Philosophy.
 This 1908 book claims to be the essence of the teachings of Hermes Trismegistus.
 It was published anonymously by a group (or person) under the pseudonym of "The Three Initiates".The Kybalion was first published in December of 1908 and is now in the public domain, it can be found on the internet with just a simple Google search.
 The book purports to be based upon ancient Hermeticism, though many of its ideas are relatively modern concepts.
 I personally think it's a good guideline for those who wish to study magick seriously.
 Below is a copy of The Seven Laws of Hermeticism.

 Read, Study and Apply these principles and your life will surely change for the better. -Merlin

 The Principle of Mentalism embodies the truth that "All is Mind."
 Mental Transmutation (also described as Mental Alchemy, the Art of Mental Chemistry, and the Art of Polarization) refers to the art of changing and transforming one's own mental states and conditions, as well as influencing those of others.
 It is also called a form of "Mystic Psychology

 The Principle of Correspondence embodies the idea that there is always a correspondence between the laws of phenomena of the various "planes" of being and life.
 As above, so below; as below, so above.
 This principle states that there is a harmony, agreement and correspondence between these planes, delineated as, The Great Physical Plane, The Great Mental Plane,The Great Spiritual Plane.